adrichman/the-other-blog/source/_posts/2013-11-11-hello_world.markdown

 Damnit if it doesn't feel good to be on the other side of that.
 I don't imagine that anything could again make me feel that affraid and paralyzed in my own life.
 When I faced my greatest fear, all other fear just melted away.

-And so as not to abstract all of this "real talk" with heady bullshit - I didn't brain my way through this on my own.
-It took, and it still takes, good therapy and medication to get me out of the fetal position and back on my feet.
-And if that feels like that's more honesty than you're used to hearing - than that is why I feel obligated to include it.
-There is a lot of shitty, judge-y stigma around mental health and pharma.
-My feeling is that it's a miracle on earth and fuck anyone who thinks otherwise.

 I am on a journey, for now, to discover and separate the man from the musician.
 Not to cut music out from my life - it will always be as crucial to me as oxygen - but to come out from under it and walk with another purpose.
 In my musical career, I never stuck to one sound, genre or aesthetic.
 I am acutely aware of how much that restlessness is baked into my disposition.
 I am at peace knowing that my life may be a series of curious non-sequitors.
 But I am also very single-mindedly focussed right now on this next phase, of learning, meeting monumental challenges, and creating in a new medium.
 I feel great.

 ##tl;dr
 -------------------
 I'm learning to be a coder.
-Fear is an all-ruling, powerful force.
-[Welbutrin](http://en.wikipedia.org/wiki/Bupropion) is a miracle.
-I'm studying in San Fransisco from Jan '14 - Apr '14.
+I'm [studying in San Fransisco](http://hackreactor.com) from Jan '14 - Apr '14.
 Single and ready to mingle with javaScript.